yam1er/Brisks/README.md

 - [Yam](https://github.com/yam1er/)
 - [Alphonse](https://github.com/AlphonseMehounme/)

+## Contributions

 We week working to make the app better.
+Would you like to join ?
+Make a copy of the repo and let's do it.